FHA Loan Closing Costs: How Much, Who Pays & What to Expect

 Why Would a Buyer Want an FHA Loan?

 The FHA loan program was designed to help make homeownership possible for borrowers who can't afford or qualify for other mortgage options.
-You can be eligible for a 3.5%-down FHA loan with a credit score of 580 and a higher level of debt than with loans backed by different lenders.
+With a credit score of 580 and a higher level of debt than with loans backed by different lenders, you can be eligible for a 3.5%-down FHA loan.

-Plus, FHA annual mortgage insurance costs are often lower for borrowers with moderate credit when compared to similar coverage through private mortgage insurance providers.
+Plus, FHA annual mortgage insurance costs are often lower for borrowers with moderate credit than similar coverage through private mortgage insurance providers.